HolzJa180417/HolzJa180417/README.md

 ### Hi there, I'm Jakob👋

-## I'm a young, Student and Developer!
+## I'm a young Student and Developer!

 - 🌱 I’m currently learning c#, flutter/dart, python and java
 - 👯 I’m looking to create awesome projects